zowe/docs-site/docs/user-guide/zowe-chat/zowe-chat-command-reference/zos/file/file.md

 ```
 @bot zos file list mounts
 ```
-- Show all mounted file systems.
+- Show all mounted filesystems.

 ```
 @bot zos file list mounts --mp '/a/ibmuser'
 ```
-- Show file systems which are mounted to a specific path.
+- Show filesystems which are mounted to a specific path.

 ```
 @bot zos file list mounts sac*
 ```
-- Show mounted file systems with name starting with 'sac'.
+- Show mounted filesystems with name starting with 'sac'.